Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Exact solution

-The oscillations in a stochastic system are usually characterized by the autocorrelation function and power spectrum.
-The former $C(t) = \textrm{Cov}_{ss}(x(0),x(t))$ is defined as the steady-state covariance of $x(0)$ and $x(t)$ and the latter $G(\omega) = \int_{-\infty}^\infty C(|t|)e^{-i\omega t}dt$ is defined as the Fourier transform of $C(|t|)$.
-In general, oscillations cannot be observed if $G(\omega)$ is monotonically decreasing over $[0,\infty)$, while a non-monotonic $G(\omega)$ over $[0,\infty)$ serves as a characteristic signal of robust stochastic oscillations with the maximum point being the dominant frequency.
-In fact, the autocorrelation function can be represented as
+We next focus on the oscillatory behavior of the hybrid model.
+Stochastic gene expression oscillations are usually characterized by the autocorrelation function and power spectrum.
+The former $C(t) = \textrm{Cov}_{ss}(x(0),x(t))$ is defined as the steady-state covariance of $x(0)$ and $x(t)$, and the latter $G(\omega) = \int_{-\infty}^\infty C(|t|)e^{-2\pi i\omega t}dt$ is defined as the Fourier transform of $C(|t|)$.
+In general, sustained oscillations fails to be observed if $G(\omega)$ is monotonically decreasing over $[0,\infty)$, while a non-monotonic $G(\omega)$ over $[0,\infty)$ serves as a characteristic signal of robust stochastic oscillations with the maximum point being the dominant frequency.

+We next compute the analytical expressions of $C(t)$ and $G(\omega)$.
+To this end, let $r(t) = \int_0^\infty xp_1(x,t)dx$ denote the unnormalized mean of the protein concentration when the gene is active and let $s(t) = \int_0^\infty x^2p(x,t)dx$ denote the second moment of the protein concentration.
+Integrating Eq. \eqref{forwardode}, it is easy to check that $r(t)$ and $s(t)$ satisfy the following set of ODEs: